MySQL® settings

 0(default): Table names are saved with no changes.
 Comparisons are case-sensitive.1: Table names are saved in lowercase.
 Comparisons are case-insensitive.

-You cannot edit this setting after you create a cluster.
+You cannot edit this setting once the cluster is created.

 . -